-Please contact Courtney Paul at email@example.com or 202-463-5821.
+Please contact Scott Hall at email@example.com or 202-463-5817.

-Kelly Anderson serves as director of international policy at the U.S. Chamber’s Global Innovation Policy Center (GIPC).
-Anderson is primarily responsible for the production and marketing of the U.S. Chamber’s International IP Index.
+Anderson is also the lead of the production and marketing of the U.S. Chamber’s International IP Index.
 Anderson discusses the report’s findings with U.S. and foreign government officials, industry stakeholders, and international third party groups.
-In her five years at the Chamber, Anderson has presented the U.S. Chamber’s IP Index at events in nearly a dozen global markets.
+In her nine years at the Chamber, Anderson has presented the U.S. Chamber’s IP Index at events in over a dozen global markets.

 Prior to joining the Chamber, Anderson handled congressional affairs at the Embassy of Gabon in Washington, D.C.
 During her time at the Embassy, she worked with congressional staff to raise the profile of Gabon both on the Hill and throughout Washington, D.C.
 Prior to this, Anderson worked at the lobbying firm American Continental Group after previously interning on the Hill.

 Anderson received an Executive Masters of Public Administration at the London School of Economics and Political Science.
 She earned her B.A. in Political Science from Drew University in Madison, NJ.